West Dulwich: Politics

 West Dulwich forms part of the Dulwich and West Norwood constituency whose current member of Parliament is Helen Hayes MP of the Labour Party.
 At the local government level, West Dulwich is split between Dulwich Village and Dulwich Wood wards in the London Borough of Southwark and West Dulwich ward in London Borough of Lambeth.

-Dulwich was traditionally a Conservative area but as of the 2018 local elections, all wards comprising the West Dulwich area are represented by Labour councillors.
+Dulwich was traditionally a Conservative area but as of the 2018 local elections, all wards comprising the West Dulwich area were represented by Labour councillors.

+For the 2022 Lambeth London Borough Council election, the area became part of the West Dulwich ward.

 Schools

 West Dulwich has four state primary schools (Rosendale Primary School and three others) and one secondary school, Kingsdale Foundation School.
 There are a number of private schools in or near the area: Dulwich College, Dulwich Prep London, Oakfield Preparatory School, and Rosemead Preparatory School.

 Sport and leisure

 West Dulwich has a Non-League football club Wanderers F.C. who play at Belair Park.
 This club is famous for winning the FA Cup five times between 1872 and 1878.